 Product Type(s): Research report

-Description: The deliverable is a final report documenting the entire study effort, including methodologies for developing the damaged master curve and unbound material properties directly from dynamic backcalculation of the Falling Weight Deflectometer (FWD) data and recommended enhancements to FWD equipment to meet the data need for the developed methodology.
+Description: The deliverable is a final report documenting the entire study effort, including methodologies for developing the damaged master curve and unbound material properties directly from dynamic backcalculation of the Falling Weight Deflectometer (FWD) data and recommended enhancements to FWD equipment to meet the data needed for the developed methodology.

 Falling Weight Deflectometers